Proxima Centauri

 Where Proxima Centauri sits on the full axis

-By size on the journey, Proxima Centauri sits between Jupiter and 61 Cygni A. The band below uses nearby Stars objects for context.
+By size on the journey, Proxima Centauri sits between Luhman 16 B and Lalande 21185.
+The band below compares Proxima Centauri with nearby M-type red dwarf star objects so the size jump stays easy to read.

 Shared physical scale